 - Weight loss, lack of interest in food or eating,

-- Look of stress,
+- Look at stress,

 - Vomiting or the desire to vomit,

-- General signs of pain.
+- General “signs of pain.

 Bleeding that may lead to blood in stool or vomit Causes of Gastric Ulcers